TT-Explorer UI

 Overridden Fields

-Certain Nodes on the graph will have attributes that are presented as editable fields.
+Certain nodes on the graph have attributes that are presented as editable fields.
 These are fields which have overrides available.
-This value can be changed and then sent to be recompiled, invalid configurations will result in errors.
+This value can be changed and then sent to be recompiled, with invalid configurations resulting in errors.